oVirt/ovirt-site/source/feature/genericregistration.html.md

 **Example of testing**:

 *   First, **make sure the node hostname is configured and oVirt Engine is able to reach it**.
-The vdsm-tool register verb will use the hostname of node to register in oVirt Engine.
+The ovirt-register will use the hostname of node to register in oVirt Engine.
 *   In oVirt Node TUI:

 <https://dougsland.fedorapeople.org/ovirtpics/regtabovirt35.png>